American Journal of Jurisprudence (Natural Law Institute)

 The Journal of College and University Law, published by the Notre Dame Law School and the National Association of College and University Attorneys, is the only law review in the United States dedicated exclusively to the law of higher education.
 Since post-secondary education represents a microcosm of the greater community and world, virtually all legal issues of significant interest—race, gender, freedom of speech, religion and bioethics—arise on our campuses.
 The Journal has a national circulation of 3,800.

-Headed by both faculty editors and a student editor, the Journal maintains a staff of 25 students who process the work of outside authors and contribute their own work for publication.
+Headed by a faculty editor and a student editor, the Journal maintains a staff of 40 students who process the work of outside authors and contribute their own work for publication.

 The Journal publishes three times a year.

 The Journal of Legislation contains articles by both public policy figures and distinguished members of the legal community.
 It also publishes notes written by members of the staff.
 All material contained in The Journal concern either existing and proposed legislation or public policy matters.
 Some articles and notes make specific suggestions regarding legislative change.
 The Journal is presently one of the country’s leading legislative law reviews and is a member of the National Conference of Law Reviews.

 The Journal gives law students a vehicle for influencing various legislators, public interest groups and members of Congress.